Ivanti: Ivanti

 In January 2017 Clearlake Capital, owner of HEAT Software, purchased LANDESK from Thoma Bravo.
 On January 23, 2017, LANDESK and HEAT Software merged to form Ivanti.
-The combined company has 1800 employees in 23 countries and markets some products with references to their original names such as Wavelink supply chain software and Ivanti patch product ‘powered by Shavlik’.
+The combined company has 1,800 employees in 23 countries and markets some products with references to their original names such as Wavelink supply chain software and Ivanti patch product ‘powered by Shavlik’.

 On April 12, 2017, Ivanti acquired Concorde Solutions, a UK based Software Asset Management company.
 In July 2017, Ivanti acquired RES Software, a US and Netherlands based company producing automation and identity management software.
+Later merged in 2018 into the Workspace Manager product.

 In September 2020, Ivanti entered into an agreement to acquire US based Unified Endpoint Management company MobileIron for $872 million and San Jose, California based Pulse Secure, for undisclosed terms.

 On December 1, 2020, Ivanti announced those acquisitions completed.

 On January 26, 2021, Ivanti announced the intent to acquire Cherwell Software.

 On August 2, 2021, Ivanti acquired RiskSense, a pioneer in risk-based vulnerability management and prioritization, to drive the next evolution of patch management.